tink-crypto/tink/examples/cc/digital_signatures/README.md

 It demonstrates the basic steps of using Tink, namely loading key material, obtaining a primitive, and using the primitive to do crypto.

-Moreover, since this app shares the same Bazel WORKSPACE with Tink, its BUILD file can directly depend on Tink.

 ## Build and Run

 ### Bazel